ryansechrest/docker/laravel/README.md

 Connect to MySQL using `127:0.0.1:6801` with user `laravel` and password `secret`.

-Run `docker-compose down` to stop all containers.
+Run `docker compose down` to stop all containers.